The Chromium Embedded Framework (CEF) is a simple framework for embedding Chromium-based browsers in other applications.

 Numerous individuals and organizations contribute time and resources to support CEF development, but more involvement from the community is always welcome.
 This includes support for both the core CEF project and external projects that integrate CEF with additional programming languages and frameworks (see the "External Projects" section below).
 If you are interested in donating time to help with CEF development please see the "Helping Out" section below.
 If you are interested in donating money to support general CEF development and infrastructure efforts please visit the CEF Donations page.

 Binary distributions, which include all files necessary to build a CEF-based application, are available on the Downloads page.
+Automated nightly builds, available from http://cefbuilds.com, include the newest changes but may not be fully tested.
 Binary distributions are stand-alone and do not require the download of CEF or Chromium source code.
 Symbol files for debugging binary distributions of libcef can also be downloaded from the above links.

 The CEF project is an extension of the Chromium project.
 CEF maintains development and release branches that track Chromium branches.
 CEF source code can be downloaded, built and packaged manually or with automated tools.
 Visit the BranchesAndBuilding Wiki page for more information.